 AMG Capital Management v.
 Federal Trade Commission

 NRF and the U.S. Chamber of Commerce filed a brief with the U.S. Supreme Court urging the justices to take up a case involving whether the Federal Trade Commission can seek restitution under a section of the FTC Act that authorizes only injunctive relief rather than monetary damages.
 NRF contends that the FTC has exceeded its authority by doing so and has sought “massive” amounts, including $1.3 billion in the case in question.

 NRF urges NLRB to modify standard that currently protects profane and offensive speech

 November 12, 2019

-NRF joined a coalition amicus brief urging the NLRB to change its standard to determine when profane, racist, or sexist language loses legal protection under the National Labor Relations Act.
-The NLRB invited briefs in the case, and briefs were filed by the EEOC, business groups, and labor unions.
-The brief argues the NLRB’s standard should reflect the modern workplace and should be amended so that it is not at odds with other laws, including Title VII of the Civil Rights Act.
+NRF joined a coalition amicus brief urging the National Labor Relations Board to change its standard to determine when profane, racist or sexist language loses legal protection under the National Labor Relations Act.
+The NLRB invited briefs in the case, and briefs were filed by the Equality Employment Opportunity Commission, business groups, and labor unions.
+The brief argues that the NLRB’s standard should reflect the modern workplace and should be amended so that it is not at odds with other laws, including Title VII of the Civil Rights Act.

 October 4, 2019

 Department of Homeland Security, et al. v.
 Regents of the University of California, et al.